larryhastings/big/README.md

     documentation was stale.
 * Minor bugfixes in `parse_template_string` in *big.template:*
   * Improved error message for an unterminated comment;
-    it now shows where the comment started.
+    it now shows where the comment started, not where it ended.
   * Now catch tokenization errors and re-raise a nicer exception.

 #### 0.13